 All-in-all, now that you know – you can fix it.

 Measuring Customer Satisfaction

 There's a reason why customer satisfaction goes hand in hand with financial performance.
 The variable is directly linked to many benefits, such as increased market share, lower costs, or higher revenue, with the backing of many studies.
-So knowing whether or not your customers are fulfilled with what you have to offer is an indispensable asset.
+So knowing whether or not your customers are satisfied with what you offer is an indispensable asset.

 Forward-thinking Data Collection

 Eighty-three percent of CEOs rely on customer feedback to make business decisions.
 That this number isn't 100% is mind-boggling.
 Making loose business decisions is a losing game.

 Using data-collecting methods such as surveys and ratings allows you to pinpoint precisely which thought process you should avoid.

 As mentioned above, consumers have moved from trusting commercials and expert advice.
 Instead, they're looking towards their peers for the go-ahead on what's hot and what's not.